salvagelabs/quote-generator/README.md

 # quote-generator
 Quote generator using a Quote REST API and SCSS.
-For some simple Javascript practice.
+Purely for some Javascript practice.